EtlamGit/EasyGrblSetup/README.md

 This software GUI guides you through all steps necessary to get your machine running without too much accidents.

+## Platform compatibility
+This software is based on Qt/C++ and should therefore run on all operation systems that supports Qt version 5.

 ## Features
 * Automatically detect up to 6 axes
 * Show basic status of machine (position, status, pins, ...)